Multi-Epoch Machine Learning 1: Unravelling Nature vs Nurture for Galaxy Formation: Discussions and Conclusions

 \section{Discussions and Conclusions}

-As suggested in Figure \ref{fig:second_snap}, when looking at subsamples of the subhalo population we can get different feature importance plots even when predicting the same baryonic property.
+Figure \ref{fig:second_snap} shows that when looking at subsamples of the subhalo population the MSE scores will differ (as shown by the value of the red dashed line in the top vs middle panel), as will the most important snapshot (as shown by the grey dashed line).
+This suggests that if we look at the feature importance for models trained on different subsamples of the population we should get different feature importance plots.
+We find this to be the case.
 This shows how our model can pick out the fact that different populations of galaxies form in different ways.
 In general the relative importance of each halo property remains the same, but the peak moves, indicating that different times are most important for the formation of galaxy subpopulations.
 However, in some cases we find that the relative importance of the feature importance changes, indicating a different formation or evolution mechanism.
 We defer a detailed look into the feature importance plots of subsamples of galaxies until a later work.

 In Appendix \ref{sec:appendix_single_snapshot} we look at the feature importance from the baseline model when predicting stellar mass at redshifts other than zero.
 The relative importance of each property agrees between the full model feature importance for stellar mass shown in Figure \ref{fig:feature_importance}.
-Velocity dispersion is most important property at the highest redshifts with maximum velocity becoming the most important at later times.
+The halo velocity dispersion is most important property at the highest redshifts with halo maximum velocity becoming the most important at later times.
 Spin is always determined to be the least important.
 Comparing the feature importance between the full model and single snapshot predictions yields similar results for the other baryonic properties.
 This is another reassuring test of the robustness of the multi-epoch approach.
 The halo properties that determined the stellar mass at $z=1$ should remain the most important when looking at the relative importance of $z=1$ input features of the full model.
 We expect this because most stars present in the galaxy at $z=1$ remain in the galaxy at $z=0$.